autopkg/nmcspadden-recipes/README.md

 ## AppStoreApp Recipe

-This recipe allows you to override it with an App Store app, optionally check your local downloaded copy for updates against the App Store, and then either directly import into Munki or package it up (and then import it into Munki).
+This recipe is designed to include an App Store app in Autopkg checks.
+It optionally checks your local downloaded copy for updates against the App Store, and then either directly imports into Munki or packages it up (which can then be imported into Munki or any other package-based deployment system).

+**You must override this recipe for each App Store app you want to include.
+This set of recipes does nothing useful by itself!**

 In order to benefit from the actual update check, you need to install [pyasn1][].
 There are a couple of ways to do this [credit to [Timothy